 What’s your top business tip?

 Be clear and up front about your expectations for your clients.
 Whether that’s payment terms, input they need to give or their access to your time, it’s vital to nail down anything and everything that could possibly cause you an issue – good relationships with clients will not be harmed by being clear and firm up front but they will certainly be damaged by unfulfilled assumptions and resentment.

 How has it gone since you started?
 Have you grown, diversified or stayed the same?

 It’s gone better than I originally expected!
 I have no plans for growth in terms of adding staff or premises, as I developed this business model to suit me personally and I have no interest in managing others.
 I have made a lot of contacts within my industry though and am now in a position where I can either outsource certain aspects of the work or can pass on whole projects to other freelancers.

 There are a few things I tried out and ultimately decided against, including working under a retainer for a tender services company (basically an agency) and taking on a part time bid writing job for a national charity.
 Both were with the aim of maintaining a guaranteed and stable source of income alongside my own work to allow me to build the rest of my business without risking everything.
 But in both cases I felt the quality of my work on all projects suffered and it also forced me to turn down many of the other opportunities I’d been hoping to capitalise on.
 They were both worthwhile exercises though and I am glad that I tried them out

 Where do you see yourself and your business in a year’s time?

 If you’ve enjoyed this interview, please see more small business chat, the index to all the interviewees, and information on how you can have your business featured (I have a full roster of interviewees now so am only taking on a very few new ones).
-If you’re considering setting up a new business or have recently done so, why not take a look at my book, Going It Alone At 40: How I Survived my First Year of Full-Time Self-Employment.
+If you’re considering setting up a new business or have recently done so, why not take a look at my books, all available now, in print and e-book formats, from a variety of sources.